vyos/vyos-documentation/docs/documentation.rst

 Page content
 ------------

-The documentation have 3 different types of pages, the same kind of pages must have the same structure to achieve a recognition factor.
+The documentation has 3 different types of pages.
+The same kind of pages must have the same structure to achieve a recognition factor.

 All RST files must follow the same TOC Level syntax and have to start with